Recurrence versus Transience for Weight-Dependent Random Connection Models: Introduction and statement of results

 Then it is easy to see that the degree distribution of a vertex depends only on the kernel~$g$ (see for example \cite[Proposition 4.1]{GracaGraueLuchtMorte19}), but $\rho$ still has a massive influence on the likelihood of long edges in the graph.

 [3] We next give concrete examples for the kernel $g$, and demonstrate that our setup yields a number of well-known models in continuum percolation theory.
 We define the functions in terms of parameters $\gamma\in[0,1)$ and $\beta\in(0,\infty)$.
 The parameter $\gamma$ determines the strength of the influence of the vertex mark on the connection probabilities, large $\gamma$ correspond to strong favouring of vertices with small mark.
-In particular, except for the first example, if $\gamma>0$ our models are scale-free with power-law exponent
+In particular, if $\gamma>0$ our models are scale-free with power-law exponent

 The edge density is controlled by the parameter $\beta$, increasing $\beta$ increases the expected number of edges incident to a vertex at the origin.
 Varying $\beta$ can also be interpreted as rescaling distances and is equivalent to varying the density of the underlying Poisson process.